earaya/blog.earaya.com/source/_posts/2012-07-13-hosting-a-static-website-on-amazon-s3-and-cloudfront.markdown

 {% img right /images/route53-cname-settings.png 400 'Setup CNAME on Route 53' 'DNS Settings' %}

 Add a CNAME, and point it to the domain name of your CloudFront distribution.
 This blog, for example, points "blog.earaya.com" to [d31e45oz3360lh.cloudfront.net
-](d31e45oz3360lh.cloudfront.net) (which I when I finished setting up my CF distribution as described above).
+](d31e45oz3360lh.cloudfront.net) (which is what I got when I finished setting up my CF distribution as described above).

-You don't necessarily have to do this on AWS; your domain name registrar can likely add a CNAME record and point it to the CloudFront URL as well.
+You don't necessarily have to setup DNS on AWS; your domain name registrar can likely add a CNAME record and point it to the CloudFront URL as well.

 I mostly ended up using Route53 because I felt like trying it out.
 Your registrar probably has decent DNS service, so you could just use that instead.

 ###Performance Tips

 S3, being just a store, won't compress files for you.
-If you want to serve compressed content (which you should), you're going to have jump through quite a few hoops (I might do a post on this later) to get that working out of S3.
+If you want to serve compressed content (which you should), you'll have to jump through quite a few hoops to get that working.
+Look at the "Serving Compressed Files From Amazon S3" in this [guide here](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html).

 Also, S3 won't set any caching headers by default.
-You'll have to make sure to set the appropriate headers manually on each file you want cached.
+You'll have to make sure you set the appropriate headers manually on each file you want cached.
 The good news is that although setting this up is tedious, CloudFront will respect your caching headers and evict content appropirately.

 ###Summary